localthomas/pandoc-drawio/Readme.md

 # pandoc-drawio

 A pandoc filter that converts draw.io files into common image/vector formats automatically.
-Inspired by [pandoc-drawio-filter](https://github.com/tfc/pandoc-drawio-filter), but written in Rust and supporting more output formats.
+Inspired by [pandoc-drawio-filter](https://github.com/tfc/pandoc-drawio-filter), but written in Rust, supporting more output formats, and using parallel processing.

 Currently two output formats are supported: